 Sakrisoy Rorbuer.
 Breakfast, lunch, restaurant dinner.
 Alcohol not provided.

-Svolvaer: We will have the opportunity for a morning stroll through Reine, before we transfer by car back to Svolvaer.
+Svolvaer: We will have the opportunity for a morning stroll or paddle through Reine, before we transfer by car back to Svolvaer.
 It’s suggested that you stay an additional evening in Svolvaer.

 Breakfast and lunch.
 Accommodation and Dinner not included.

 We will stay in a variety of accommodation during this trip.

 Accommodation for each day is described below.